 Statement of Beliefs of Highlawn Baptist Church

-1. The Holy Bible is the inerrant Word of God and serves as the basis for all doctrine and practice.
+1. The Holy Bible is the inspired Word of God and it serves as the basis for all doctrine and practice.

 4. God is eternal, omnipotent, omnipresent, and sovereign.

 5. Jesus Christ was fully human and fully divine as He lived on earth.
 He was born of a virgin, lived a sinless life, physically died, and was raised again to complete the redemption of sinful mankind.
 Jesus returned bodily to earth to receive His followers.

 6. The Holy Spirit is a person who convicts people of sin, brings regeneration to those who accept the sacrifice of Jesus Christ on their behalf, and dwells within each believer enabling them to live a life acceptable and pleasing to God through a new life born of the Spirit.
 The Holy Spirit prays for us, and gives gifts of ministry as well as teaching, and provides guidance for the building of the church.

 7. Angels have a ministry and Satan exists.

 8. The Church is God’s ordained institution for working out his plan of salvation on earth.
 Therefore it is the mission of the church to evangelize the world and nurture all Christians through worship, teaching, and fellowship as they reach the level of Christian maturity planned for them by God.

 9. Christian baptism is the immersion of a believer in water in the name of the Father, the Son, and the Holy Spirit.
 Baptism is a prerequisite for the privileges of Church membership.